AashiGoel/AashiGoel/README.md

 ## About Me

 - 🔭 I am currently pursuing B.Tech. in Computer Science with specialization in Artificial Intelligence from Netaji Subhas University of Technology, Main Campus, Dwarka, Delhi, India.
-- 👩‍💻 I find my technical interests in Problem Solving, Frontend development, Artificial Intelligence, Machine Learning and open source!
+- 👩‍💻 I find my technical interests in Problem Solving, Frontend development, Artificial Intelligence and open source!
 - 👍 I also love collaborating over code with new people and enjoy working in teams be it in projects or hackathons.